| | | |

 • Spoon or spatula

-• Baking pan and sheet (optional)
+• Baking pan and parchment paper if needed

-• Piping bag or a small clean plastic bag, where you can cut the corner open for piping
+• Piping bag or a small clean plastic bag, where you can cut the corner open for piping the icing sugar

-How to make
+How to make Runeberg’s torte without alcohol

-Turn the oven on to 200°C (392°F).
 Begin by measuring the gingerbreads and use a rolling pin or mortar to crumble them and pour them into the bowl for dry ingredients.
-Then cut almond crumble: cut slices with a sharp knife and then cut horizontally to make almond crumble.
-I have chopped the almonds to very coarse crumbs – you can sure cut it finer if you prefer.
+Then chop the almond crumble.
+Cut slices with a sharp knife and then cut horizontally to make almond crumble.
+I have chopped the almonds to very coarse crumbs – you can sure cut it finer if you prefer or use ground almonds.

 Cook knife placed on the wooden surface with whole almonds, coarse almond crumble and fine almond crumble.

-Take another bowl for the wet ingredients.
+Take another bowl for the wet ingredients and sugar.
 Cut the butter into a few centimeter cubes, and add the brown sugar with molasses and cane sugar.
 Use the electric whisk to cream it.
 Add the eggs one by one and whisk in between.
-If you are using a bitter almond aroma you can add it now into the batter.
-Lastly, add the coconut cream and mixed dry ingredients alternately and whisk carefully to combine.

 Grease and flour the cups or cake tins.
 I always use small ovenproof cups of Finnish Arabia porcelain, but if you have the cake tins about 5,5cm ø, and 5-6cm tall, they are just perfect to use now.
-Pour the batter in and leave 1-2 fingers wide space for the tortes to rise.
-Move to the baking pan, and use a baking sheet if needed.
-Place them in the oven for 20-25 minutes until risen and beautiful golden color and the toothpick comes out clean.

 If you want to enjoy these tortes as delicious almond muffins you can stop right in here and start eating.
 But with the next steps you can upgrade your muffins to yummy Runeberg tortes.

-Resizing the Runeberg tortes
+Step four: Resize the Runeberg tortes

 When the tortes have cooled down cut gently the tops of from the tortes.
 Don’t press too hard or the torte will tear up and be deformed.
 The easiest way is to use a large bread knife.
 Then turn them bottom up to have a nice and even surface.
-The idea is to get the flat tops so that the icing sugar circle and the raspberry jam won’t fall off.

 A woman cutting the tops off from a Runeberg torte, on the side some are already cut some are still whole.

-Next, you can whip up the flavorful mix to dunk in the tortes.
-Mix water, sugar, and raspberries in a small cooking pan and bring it to a boil.
-If you are using juice you can skip the next part.
+If you don’t have raspberry juice mix 125 ml water, 1 tablespoon sugar, and 60 grams of raspberries (or 50 g fresh ones) in a small cooking pan and bring it to a boil.
 Use an immersion blender to blend the raspberry-sugar water.
-Let the mix cool down and filter the raspberry seeds with a sieve or a small cloth.
-I like to use both to make this step easier.
-When I have poured all I gather all the corners of the cloth in one hand and squeeze with the other one to push out all the liquid.
+Let the mix cool down and filter the raspberry seeds with a sieve or a small cloth to get nice and smooth raspberry juice.

-Hand squeezing a cloth with raspberry juice running in a glass bowl.
+A woman squeezing a cloth with raspberry juice running in a glass bowl.
 Behind the unfinished Runeberg tortes.

 Woman dunking the Runeberg tortes in a bowl with raspberry juice.
 On the side a tray with unfinished tortes.